wkatir/express-whatsapp-api-integration/README.md

-# MedPet - WhatsApp API with Express.js
+# WhatsApp API with Express.js

-MedPet is a Node.js application that integrates WhatsApp API using Express.js.
+Node.js application that integrates WhatsApp API using Express.js.
 It handles webhook events and provides messaging services for automating WhatsApp interactions.

 ## Technologies Used
 - Node.js